 Conclusion – balance and rhythm

-Of course life is all about balance, but keeping to as much of a routine as possible will help your body regulate hormones that affect our metabolism.
+Of course life is all about balance, and it’s important we allow times for socialising and fun.
+However, keeping to as much of a routine as possible will help your body regulate hormones that affect our metabolism.

 You can work with me on a personalised nutrition plan to get a diet that suits you and your situations, I can help you figure out what works for you.